Hsieh Su-wei: 2009: Top 10 debut in doubles

 Hsieh and Peng struggled following their Roland Garros run, losing five of their next seven matches, including an opening round loss at Wimbledon, their only grass-court tournament, and a second round defeat at the US Open.
 Hsieh was successful though in mixed doubles at both majors, partnering Zimbabwe's Kevin Ullyett en route to a Wimbledon quarterfinal and US Open semifinal.
 However, the duo were able to come together at their final tournament of the year, the China Open, where they won the title without dropping a set.
 This was their third title of the year together, Hsieh's seventh career doubles title, her first Premier Mandatory title, and the biggest of her career.
-Following this result, she made her top 10 debut in the doubles rankings.
-She finished the year ranked No. 9 in the world.
+Following this result, she made her top-10 debut in the doubles rankings.
+She finished the year ranked No. 9 in the world in doubles.

 2010–2011

 Hsieh lost in the first round of the Guangzhou International Open to Han Xinyun.
-This was her only main-draw WTA match of 2010.
+This was her only main-draw WTA Tour match of 2010.

 At Wimbledon, she reached the semifinals of mixed doubles, with Australia's Paul Hanley.
-Partnering Zheng Jie, she won the doubles event at the Guangzhou International Open.
+Partnering Zheng Jie, she won the doubles event at the Guangzhou International.

 Playing primarily on the ITF Circuit for singles in 2011, Hsieh won three titles, a $25k in Mildura, a $75k in Beijing, and a $25k in Seoul, while also finishing as the runner-up at the $25k in Fergana.
 She also reached the quarterfinals at the Australian Open with Chuang, falling to Azarenka and Kirilenko, and won one WTA doubles title in Guangzhou with Zheng Saisai, her eighth career title and first in two years.